hzeller/flaschen-taschen/server/README.md

 Server implementation
 =====================

-The server implements various [protocols](../doc/protocols.md) so that it is easy to interface with the display over the network.
+The server implements the [network protocol](../doc/protocols.md) so that it is easy to interface with the display over the network.

 ## Regular Flaschen Taschen server